Welt der Wunder

 Foto: Imago / Westend61

-Synaesthesia: What does blue smell like?
+Synaesthesia: What does the color blue smell like?

 Some people can smell colors - or sense sounds and smells and thus experience the world in a completely different way, because they perceive much more than other people.